ansible/ansible/rst/modules.rst

 *state*:

-* Can be either 'installed' or 'removed'.
-NOTE:  support for 'latest' (see yum, below) is in work.
+* Can be either 'installed', 'removed', or 'latest'.

 Example action from Ansible :doc:`playbooks`::

     apt pkg=foo ensure=removed
     apt pkg=foo ensure=installed
+    apt pkg=foo ensure=latest

+NOTE: the apt module cannot currently request installation of a specific software version, as the yum module can.
+This should be available in a future release.

+.. _command:

 command
 ```````